Javanais

 Javanais (/fr/, lit.
 'Javanese (language)') is a type of French slang where the extra syllable av is infixed inside a word after every consonant that is followed by a vowel, in order to render it incomprehensible.
 Some common examples are gros (/fr/, "fat") which becomes gravos (/fr/); bonjour (/fr/, "hello"'), which becomes bavonjavour (/fr/); and pénible (/fr/, "annoying"), becomes pavénaviblave (/fr/).
 Paris (/fr/) becomes Pavaravis (/fr/).

 Javanais is determined by the production rule: CV → CavV.
 There are also many variations that can be made upon the same pattern such as: CabV, CalV, CanV, etc.

 Around 1957, Boris Vian wrote a song La Java Javanaise.
 The lyrics are a didactical method to learn the javanais.
 Each verse is firstly articulated in regular French, then translated in slang.
 As the title suggests, the song is a Java, a Parisian dance craze.
 In 1962, Serge Gainsbourg wrote and sang a song called La Javanaise, a pun playing on Javanese dancing and the javanais style of speaking.
 The song heavily employs unaltered French words that naturally have an av sequence; thus the lyrics resemble the word game of javanais.

-It's also possible to substitute other sounds in place of av, at and ab being the most popular.
-It works well in English as well as French.
-For example, the sentence "Today I decided to order some nice chocolates." could be "Tabodabay abi dabecabidabed tabo abordaber sabome nabice chabocabolabates."
-The language is best spoken very fast to throw off listeners and care must be used when answering simple questions with yes/no. It's usually best to come up with code words for yes/no such that those listening cannot catch on to the trick.
+It is also possible to substitute other sounds in place of av, with at and ab being the most popular.
+In addition to French, it may also be done in English.
+For example, the sentence "Today I decided to order some nice chocolates." would become "Tabodabay abi dabecabidabed tabo abordaber sabome nabice chabocabolabates."
+Since the language is intended to be incomprehensible to other listeners, it is usually spoken at a faster pace than normal, and code words are often used in place of simple words like 'yes' or 'no' which might otherwise help those listening catch on.